Posted on :: Tags: , ,

 Producing seemingly random sequences by algorithms, given a secret key.

-The sequence is determined and can be inferred with a high computing power.
-But for practical purposes it's random.
+The sequence is determined and can be inferred with high computing power.
+But for practical purposes, it’s random.

 Uses of Randomness